radanalyticsio/oshinko-specs/implemented/improve-ephemeral-cluster-handling.md

-Note that in particular, long-running streaming applications may never complete by design and therefore the intended method for stopping them is to delete the deploymentconfig or job that launched the driver pod.
+Note that in particular, long-running streaming applications may never complete by design and therefore the intended method for stopping them is to delete the object(s) that maintain the driver pod.
 In this case the current handling will always leak ephemeral clusters.

 ## Problem statement